-A more concrete example is found in the human ear.
+All of this actually does have something to do with biology.
+Consider the human ear, which we just used!
 Here, part of the system is mechanical.
 In the ear, after sound is transduced into the cochlea, vibrations impinge on the basalar membrane.
 This membrane varies in width and stiffness along its length in such a manner that various parts of it will resonate at various frequencies.
 Cilia on the basilar membrane shear against a second membrane, the tectorial membrane.
 Bending of the cilia results in the release of a neurotransmitter which passes into the synapses of one or more nerve cells; this invokes an action potential in those neurons.
 The net result is that specific groups of neurons fire in response to the frequency content of the impinging sound.
 In essence, basalar membrane acts as a mechanical FFT algorithm, and the array of cilia and neurons act as a bank of bandpass filters.
 When you hear sounds such as music and speech, your brain is receiving a bank of action potentials that correspond to the FFTs we just learned about.

 Figure 6.3.
 Typical organ of Corti in the basal turn, showing its many cell types.
-1, basilar membrane; 2, Hensen's cells; 3, Deiters' cells; 4, eneve endings; 5, outer hair cells; 6, outer spiral axons; 7, outer pillar cells; 8, tunnel of Corti; 9, ianer pillar cells; 10, imer phalangeal cells; 11, border cell; 12, tectorial membrane; 13, type I spiral ganglion cell; 14, type II spiral ganglion cell; 15, bony spiral lamina; 16, spiral blood vessel; 17, spindle cells; 18, axons of spiral gangion cells (auditory nerve axons); 19, peripheral axon; 20, inner hair cells.
+1, basilar membrane: 2, Hensen's cells; 3, Deiters' cells; 4, nerve endings; 5, outer hair cells; 6, outer spiral axons; 7, outer pillar cells; 8, tunnel of Corti 9, inner pillar cells; 10, inner phalangeal cells; 11, border cell; 12, tectorial membrane; 13, type I spiral ganglion cell; 14, type II spiral ganglion cell; 15, bony spiral lamina; 16, spiral blood vessel; 17, spindle cells; 18, axons of spiral gangion cells (auditory nerve axons); 19, peripheral axon; 20, inner hair cells.
 (From Kiang, 1984, with permission.)
 Giesler, 1998 "From Sound to Synapse"